p2-inc/keycloak-events/README.md

 ### Enabling running multiple EventListenerProvider instances of the same type

 1. Extend the abstract class `MultiEventListenerProviderFactory`.
 Implement the abstract method `EventListenerProvider configure(KeycloakSession session, Map<String, Object> config)`, which is otherwise the same as the `create(...)` method, but also takes a config map.
 This **should not return a singleton**.
+Take a look at the `ScriptEventListenerProviderFactory` and `HttpSenderEventListenerProviderFactory` as examples.

 ### User change listener